 Like most other cannabis-related puzzles, there seems to be a dearth of studies examining the relationship between cannabis and paranoia.
-The Schedule I status of the drug means researchers have to negotiate numerous barriers before they can have access to the drug and prior to obtaining the necessary ethical approvals.
-Consequently, many researchers conclude that the potential discovery not worth the stress.
-However, there are some works that are worthy of reference.
+The Schedule I status of the drug means researchers have to negotiate numerous barriers before they can have access to the drug and before obtaining the necessary ethical approvals.
+Consequently, many researchers conclude that potential discovery not worth the stress.
+However, there are some works worthy of reference.

 The study group was invited into two; the test group and the control group.
 The test group was injected with 1.5mg THC, the psychoactive component of cannabis.
-The concentration injected is the average concentration found in a strong joint and the intravenous route was chosen so as to eliminate variations in the rate and extent of absorption.
+The concentration injected is the average concentration found in a strong joint, and the intravenous route was chosen to eliminate variations in the rate and extent of absorption.
 The control group was injected with saline as a placebo.

 How does Medical Cannabis Cause Paranoia?